gracelang/language/spec.md

 To improve
-readability, a the name of a method that takes more than one parameter may comprise multiple parts, with multiple argument lists between the parts and after the last part.
+readability, the name of a method that takes more than one parameter may comprise multiple parts, with multiple argument lists between the parts and after the last part.
 For example: